Zero-Shot Learning with Common Sense Knowledge Graphs: Acknowledgements

 \section{Acknowledgements}

 We thank Yang Zhang for help preparing the Ontonotes dataset.
-We thank Roma Patel and Elaheh Raisi for providing helpful feedback on our work.
+We thank Roma Patel, Elaheh Raisi, Charles Lovering, and our anonymous reviewers for providing helpful feedback on our work.
 This material is based on research sponsored by Defense Advanced Research Projects Agency (DARPA) and Air Force Research Laboratory (AFRL) under agreement number FA8750-19-2-1006.
 The U.S. Government is authorized to reproduce and distribute reprints for Governmental purposes notwithstanding any copyright notation thereon.
 The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of Defense Advanced Research Projects Agency (DARPA) and Air Force Research Laboratory (AFRL) or the U.S. Government.
-We gratefully acknowledge support from Google.
+We gratefully acknowledge support from Google and Cisco.
 Disclosure: Stephen Bach is an advisor to Snorkel AI, a company that provides software and services for weakly supervised machine learning.